nanoframework/nf-interpreter/docs/ChibiOS HAL/gcc-linker-script.md

 - When designing the address map make sure that the address region boundaries **match the FLASH memory blocks**.
 This is very important in order to be able to perform image updates.
 This is valid for nanoBooter, nanoCLR and application deployment.

 - The link script accepts several number format.
 Use the one that is convenient for what you are specifying.
 Follow some examples.
 For an absolute address (such as the start of a FLASH block) use the hexadecimal notation like in 0x08000000.
-When specifying the size of a region use the _K_ and _M_ suffixes, like 16K for a block with 16k Bytes (4096 bytes), or 1M.
+When specifying the size of a region use the _k_ and _M_ suffixes, like 16k for a block with 16k Bytes (4096 bytes), or 1M.
 This makes it much easier to copy/paste from the device data sheet.

 - It's OK to use mathematical expressions.
 For example, when setting the available space for the nanoCLR image don't bother with doing the math, just put there 1M - 16k.